pjcj/vim-hl-var/README.md

 ## Licence

 This code is released under the MIT licence, as is Sandeep's original code.
+See *hl-var.vim* for the full licence.

+## Authors

-Forked from Sandeep's [repository](https://bitbucket.org/sras/vawa), with his blessing.
+This version was forked from Sandeep's [repository](https://bitbucket.org/sras/vawa), with his blessing.
+Curtis "Ovid" Poe hacked it to support Perl.
+It is currently being maintained by Paul Johnson.